dakk/dqpu/README.md

 5. **Client Receives Result**: Once the job is marked as 'executed', the *Client* can retrieve the final result from the smart contract.

 [^1]: In this first version of the contract, *Verifiers* are trusted entities designated by the smart contract creator.
+[^2]: This step will become private in future versions of the protocol.
+[^3]: In the next version of the protocol, the client will also add its trap in order to check *verifier*'s loyalty.

 ## Installation